// . // The Alumni Network // Raphaela Neihausen

 How is what you're doing now similar (or different) to what you did in consulting?

-What accomplishments make you the most proud?
+What accomplishments make you the proudest?